CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 #### All together

 Well done!
 Here you have the full example with the controls.
 Feel free to play with it.
 Remember you can style your HTML controls using CSS.
-Thes styles are very simple, but at the beginning of this guide you have a complete example that includes beautiful styles.
-This example is also available in the [examples section](//TODO).
+These styles are very simple, but at the beginning of this guide you have a complete example that includes beautiful styles.
+This example is also available in the [examples section]((http://carto.com/developers/carto-vl/examples/#example-animation-controls).

 <div class="example-map">
     <iframe